Physics in Babylon.js

 Problem: Physics behaviors depend on proper initialization order.

-Solution: Always ensure physics engine is initialized before creating impostors, and impostors are created before joints/constraints.
+Solution: Always ensure the Havok plugin is initialized (async) before creating aggregates, and aggregates are created before constraints.

 8. Garbage Collection Pauses